greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 Classic versions of cellular automata like Conway's Game of Life are interesting because they produce emergent behavior starting from simple rules.
 But in a way, these versions of CA are _too simple_.
 Their cells only get to have two states, dead or alive, whereas biological cells get to have a near-infinite number of states, states which are determined by a wide variety of signaling molecules.
 We refer to these molecules as _morphogens_ because they work together to control growth and guide organisms towards specific final shapes or _morphologies_.

-**Neural CA.** Based on this observation, we should move away from cells that are only dead or alive.
-Rather, we should allow cells to exist in a variety of states, with each state defined by a list of continuous variables.
+**Neural CA.** Based on this observation, we should move away from CA with cells that are only dead or alive.
+Instead, we should permit their cells to exist in a variety of states with each state defined by a list of continuous variables.
 Growth rules should operate on combinations of these variables in the same way that biological growth rules operate on combinations of different morphogens.
 And unlike Conway's Game of Life, the self-organizing behaviors that arise should not be arbitrary or chaotic.
 Rather, they should involve stable convergence to _specific_ large-scale morphologies like those that occur in biology.
 Much more complex growth rules are needed for this to occur.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/comparison.jpg">